 One challenge presented by the GDPR is the speed at which the Supervisory Authority must be notified.
 The SAs must be notified within 72 hours of the organization becoming aware of the breach.
 That may sound like plenty of time – it is three days, after all – but for anything other than a very minor incident, three days is a brief moment to gather information and determine the extent of the impact.

 Though breach notifications are not new, as most US states have a notification requirement, the brief time required by the GDPR may catch some companies by surprise.
-I will address the information that needs to be communicated to the Supervisory Authority in a future blog post.

 The second challenge surrounds the way the GDPR views an incident.
 Traditional incident response activities are often triggered by events that include unauthorized access and data loss or theft.
 The intent may or may not be known, and until a determination is made, the response generally proceeds as if the events are the result of an actor with malicious intent.